timescale/docs/tutorials/blockchain-query/blockchain-query.md

 ## What are the five most recent coinbase transactions?

 In the last procedure, you excluded coinbase transactions from the results.
-Coinbase transactions are the first transaction in a block, and they include the reward a coin miner receives for mining the coin.
+[Coinbase][coinbase-def] transactions are the first transaction in a block, and they include the reward a coin miner receives for mining the coin.
 To find out the most recent coinbase transactions, you can use a similar `SELECT` statement, but search for transactions that are coinbase instead.
 If you include the transaction value in US Dollars again, you'll notice that the value is $0 for each.
 This is because the coin has not transferred ownership in coinbase transactions.

 <Procedure>